Gingertonic/Gingertonic.github.io/_posts/2018-03-05-regex_rejects.markdown

 ### We ain't in type-what-you-mean-Ruby-land anymore, Dorothy.
 Or are we?
 You do, actually type what you mean, we just use a shorthand.
-I think of it like the time I tried to learn the kind of [shorthand] that is used by journalists and court room note-takers.
+I think of it like the time I tried to learn stenography, the kind of [shorthand](http://www.alysion.org/handy/althandwriting.htm) that is used by journalists and court room note-takers.

 You might see this : `/\b[(\!)(\?)(\.)]+/` and think it's incomprehensible.